 When it’s time for dinner, head to Elements.
 This fantastic family-friendly Italian restaurant is set high on the cliffs between Widemouth Bay and Bude and offers some of the best views around.
 Indulge in delicious homemade pizzas and Italian gelato.
 Post-dinner, it’s the perfect spot to watch the sun set with a glass of wine whilst the children run around in the large garden.
 Dogs are welcome in the garden also.

-Wake from a restful night’s sleep and hit the beach for an energizing surf or bodyboard lesson with Outdoor Adventure Surf School.
-With over 35 years of experience, the enthusiastic team will have you riding your first wave in no time.
+Wake from a restful night’s sleep and hit the beach for a family coasteering session with Freewave Surf Academy, or try an energizing surf lesson with OA Surf School.
+With over two decades of experience, the enthusiastic team will have you riding your first wave in no time.
 Prices start from £35 per person and discounts are offered for families and groups.

 After working up an appetite on the beach, head to Trelawney Tea Rooms.
 This family-run eatery offers hearty breakfasts, delicious sandwiches, fantastic cakes and a never-ending supply of tea alongside beautiful sea views.
 You can also bring dogs into the garden.

 Following your leisurely lunch, hit the fairways and brush up on your swing at Bude and North Cornwall’s Golf Club.
 This traditional links course is one of the best in Cornwall, with delightful countryside and sea views.
 If your enthusiasm outweighs your skill, then you can always head to the crazy golf down by the castle instead!

 If golf is not your thing, try your hand at horse riding at Broomhill Manor Stables on the outskirts of Bude, which provides coaching for all ages and abilities.
 For the more experienced rider, two-hour cliff rides are available.